MySQL

 Where:

-When <trigger_event> occurs on the <table_name> table, the <trigger_name> trigger will be executed on <trigger_time>.
-In detail, MySQL will run the SQL code.
+When trigger_event occurs on the table_name table, the trigger_name trigger will be executed on trigger_time.
+In detail, MySQL will run the SQL code inside trigger_body.
 This is how a trigger works in SQL.

-If you’re using MySQL, note that the FOR EACH ROW part of the CREATE TRIGGER syntax forces the trigger to be a row-level trigger.
+If you are using MySQL, note that the FOR EACH ROW part of the CREATE TRIGGER syntax forces the trigger to be a row-level trigger.
 This is because MySQL only supports row-level triggers.
 In Oracle, you can create statement-level triggers by specifying FOR EACH STATEMENT instead of FOR EACH ROW.

 Also, keep in mind that MySQL's OLD and NEW keywords provide access to the columns of the rows affected by a trigger.
 OLD gives you access to the row columns before the update, while NEW allows you to access the new column values.

-Let’s now see some SQL trigger examples.
-Note that all the examples below will be in MySQL, but you can easily adapt them to other RDBMS technologies.
+Let’s now see some a complete SQL trigger example.
+Note that SQL code below will be in MySQL, but you can easily adapt it to any other RDBMS technology.

 Copy